Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-tutorial-review-endpoint-utterances.md

 1. [!INCLUDE [LUIS How to get endpoint first step](includes/howto-get-endpoint.md)]

-1. Vá até ao fim do URL na _YOUR_QUERY_HERE_ barra `Are there any natural language processing jobs in my department right now?`de endereços e substitua YOUR_QUERY_HERE por .
+1. Vá até ao fim do URL na barra de endereços e substitua _YOUR_QUERY_HERE_ por `Are there any natural language processing jobs in my department right now?` .

    ```json
     {